Understanding the Central Gateway Control Unit in a Mercedes-Benz Vehicle

 CGW Part Numbers

 Below is a partial list of Mercedes-Benz Central Gateway Control Module part numbers.
 This is for reference only; you should never order parts based on this list.
-If you need to figure out the part number of your Mercedes-Benz, call a dealer and provide your vehicle’s VIN.
+If you need to determine your Mercedes-Benz’s part number, call a dealer and provide your vehicle’s VIN.

 - 2305407145 – 2007 Mercedes-Benz SL550 R230